After you master the challenge on page 1, you can try the slightly harder challenge on page 2.

-✏️ How does this video relate to the reflect functions you just constructed?
+✏️ How does this video relate to the reflect dance you just did?

 Each page of this sketch has a faint background image showing traces left by an independent variable x and its reflected image `r_j(x)`.
 But the mirror is hidden!